-The year 1964 also proved to be important in Ali's life for another reason.
-That year, just before the fight with Liston, he converted to the Nation of Islam and changed his name.
-After the fight he publicly announced his conversion.
-Ali became closely associated with the Nation's spiritual leader, Elijah Muhammad, and its primary spokesman, Malcolm X. The Nation of Islam was based on the principles of Islamic religion and promoted African American self determination.
-Unlike mainstream civil rights leaders such as Dr. Martin Luther King, Jr., the Nation and its leaders believed a nonviolent approach to civil rights was contrary to common sense and not practical.
-Ali and Malcolm X formed a tight friendship until Malcolm soon broke ties with the Nation over allegations of infidelity against Elijah Muhammad.
-Malcolm X was assassinated in Harlem in February 1965 by a group of members of the Nation.
-Ali remained committed to Elijah Muhammad and the Nation of Islam.
+In 1964, just before the fight with Liston, he publicly announced his conversion to the Nation of Islam.
+At the same time, he declared, "Cassius Clay is a slave name.
+I didn't choose it, and I don't want it.
+I am Muhammad Ali, a free name — it means beloved of God, and I insist people use it when people speak to me."
+The Nation of Islam was based on the principles of Islamic religion and promoted African American self determination.
+Unlike other civil rights leaders such as Dr. Martin Luther King, Jr., the Nation and its leaders believed a nonviolent approach to civil rights was contrary to common sense and not practical.
+Ali and Malcolm X formed a tight friendship until Malcolm broke ties with the Nation over allegations of infidelity against its leader, Elijah Muhammad.
+Malcolm X was assassinated in Harlem in February 1965, purportedly by a group of members of the Nation.
+Ali remained committed to Elijah Muhammad and the Nation of Islam throughout the 1960s.